codegik/pocs/pulumi/README.md

 ## Notes

 - Pulumi persist all data in its own platform by default.
+  - Build history
+  - Infrastructure state
 - Command `pulumi destroy` deletes cloud infrastructure, but doen't delete persisted data in the plaftorm.
-It must run `pulumi stack rm dev` to delete from platform.
+- It must run `pulumi stack rm dev` to delete from platform.
+- Looks like pulumi is using Terraform internally.
+NEED TO CONFIRM